bcgov/nr-rfc-processing/docs/localdev.md

 run the archive script (assume the dependencies have been installed):
 `python snowpack_archive\runS3Backup.py`

-# Mamba
+# Mamba - Extra Info Details

 Builds of the env in GHA were taking 2+ hours... then cancelled.
-Pivot to explicit lock files and mamba build to save time.

-all examples assume an env is to be created called `ldev`

-## create lock file

-`micromamba env export -n ldev -e > explicit.lock`
+Mostly due to slowness of conda, and that was rebuilding the env in GHA vs creating a lock file and installing from lock.
+The process out lined below does the build / package conflict resolution using micromamba.
+This speeds up the time required to generate an env by several factors.

+For local development the mm process creates an env called `ldev` The gha creates an env called `snowpack_env`

+All subsequent examples are for local development and use the env name `ldev`

-## build env using micromamba
+## Build env using micromamba - fresh install
 Build from environment.yaml
 `micromamba create -n ldev --file environment.yaml`

 Install other deps to conda env
 ```
 pip install -r requirements.txt

+# dev deps install
+pip install -r requirements-dev.txt

+# local hatfieldcmr package
 pip install -e .
 ```

+## Create Environment Lock File

+The lock file persists the outcome of the package resolution that would have taken place in the previous step.
+Creating an env from the lock file is significantly faster as it just installs packages vs calculating version compatibility of packages and sub packages.

+`micromamba env export -n ldev -e > explicit.lock`

-Build from lock file
+## Create Environment from the Lock file

 `micromamba create -n ldev -f explicit.lock -y`

-## activate
+## Activate and micromamba environment

 `micromamba activate ldev`

-## upgrade a package and any dependencies
+## Upgrade a package and any dependencies

+After this step has been completed and verified that it creates a stable env that supports the snowpack processing code, then go back and [regenerate the lock file](#create-environment-from-the-lock-file)

-`mm install click=8.1.2 -n ldev2 -c conda-forge`
+`mm install click=8.1.2 -n ldev -c conda-forge`

-## regenerate a env file... doesn't always create a valid one
-`mm env export -n ldev2 > env2.yaml`